Chickpea Fries with Yogurt Tahini Dip are a magical combination of crispy and creamy ~ this Middle Eastern appetizer is always a hit!

 - Spread the mixture in the pan, smoothing it with a spatula.
 Take another piece of parchment and lay it over the top and continue to smooth it out as evenly as possible.

-- Refrigerate for at least an hour until fully set.
+- Refrigerate for 2-3 hours until fully set.
 It will set up just like polenta.

 - Meanwhile make the dipping sauce by whisking all the ingredients together in a small bowl.
 Chill till needed.
 If you like a thinner sauce you can whisk in a little water.